Olympia Heights, Florida

 Olympia Heights is a census-designated place in Miami-Dade County, Florida, United States.
 It is located in the Miami metropolitan area of South Florida.
 The population was 12,873 at the 2020 census.

 Geography

-Olympia Heights is located 11 mi west-southwest of downtown Miami at (25.726379, -80.345073).
+Olympia Heights is located 11 mi west-southwest of downtown Miami.
 It is bordered to the north by Westchester, to the northwest by Coral Terrace, to the east by Glenvar Heights, to the south by Sunset, and to the west by Westwood Lakes.

 According to the United States Census Bureau, the CDP has a total area of 3.1 sqmi, of which 2.7 sqmi are land and 0.4 sqmi, or 11.51%, are water.